IliRusli/IlifilzaRusli/README.md

 <h3> 👩🏻‍💻 &nbsp;About Me </h3>

-I'm a full stack web developer based in Kuala Lumpur, Malaysia 🇲🇾 I make web and mobile applications using React.
+I'm a software engineer based in Kuala Lumpur, Malaysia 🇲🇾 I make web and mobile applications using javascript frameworks.
 You can find me on <a href="https://twitter.com/ili_rusli">Twitter</a> where I document my #100daysOfCode journey.

 <h3> 🛠 &nbsp;Tech Stack</h3>